Events

 Students from the Royal Northern College of Music in Manchester perform in our South Gallery overlooking Whitworth Park.

-Future concert dates will be confirmed closer to the time.
+Further concert dates in 2025 will be confirmed closer to the time.

 Check this listing link for more details.